MojzisAdam/remote-control/README.md

 ## Project Overview

-This system consists of two main components: a Laravel 11 backend (PHP 8.4) and a React 19 single-page frontend.
-The backend exposes a RESTful API for connected devices, managing data storage, authentication, and business logic.
-The frontend is a rich TypeScript application built with React and Vite, providing dashboards, control panels, and data visualizations for heat pump devices.
-The application supports multi-user access with role-based permissions, historical data logging with interactive charts, and a workflow engine for automating device behavior.
+This system consists of two main components: a Laravel 11 backend (PHP 8.2+) and a React 19 single-page frontend.
+The backend exposes a REST-like API for connected devices, managing data storage, authentication, and business logic.
+The frontend is a TypeScript application built with React and Vite, providing dashboards, control panels, and data visualizations for heat pump devices.
+The application supports multi-user access with role-based permissions, historical data logging with interactive charts, and configuration of automation rules that drive device behavior through the external workflow engine.
 Internationalization is built-in, allowing the interface to be used in multiple languages (e.g. English and Czech).
 In summary, Heat Pump Remote Control offers a comprehensive solution for IoT-based heat pump management, combining real-time control, analytics, and automation.

-## Features
+## Key Features

 -   **Remote Device Management**: Control heat pump parameters (temperature, modes, etc.) remotely through the web UI.
 The system supports multiple device types, each with appropriate controls.
--   **Real-Time Data**: Live status updates and sensor readings via MQTT for supported devices (instant feedback on online/offline status, temperatures, error codes).
+-   **Real-Time Data**: Live status updates and sensor readings via MQTT for supported devices.
 Devices publish and receive messages over MQTT topics for immediate control actions, with a fallback to REST API for devices that don’t support MQTT.
 This ensures that even without real-time connectivity, devices can be polled and controlled through standard HTTP endpoints.
 -   **Historical Data & Analytics**: All device telemetry is stored for analysis.
 Users can visualize historical performance data with interactive charts.
--   **User Management & RBAC**: e platform supports multiple users with granular permissions.
+-   **User Management & RBAC**: The platform supports multiple users with granular permissions.
 Laravel Sanctum secures API access, and Laravel Fortify provides user authentication features (registration, two-factor, etc.).
 Spatie Permission is used to define roles and capabilities (e.g. admin, standard user).
--   **Notifications & Alerts**: Users receive notifications for important events, such as device errors or status changes.
-The system can send email alerts (powered by Laravel’s notification system and Symfony Mailer) as well as in-app (web) notifications for configured events.
-This helps in proactive maintenance – for example, notifying owners or technicians immediately when a fault or outage occurs in a heat pump.
+-   **Notifications & Alerts**: Users receive notifications for important events, such as device errors.
+The system can send email alerts as well as in-app (web) notifications for configured events.
+This helps in proactive maintenance – for example, notifying owners or technicians immediately when a fault occurs in a heat pump.
 -   **Automation Workflows**: Advanced automation allows users to create custom rules for their devices.
 Through a visual drag-and-drop workflow builder (built with React Flow), users can define triggers (time schedules, sensor thresholds, device state changes, etc.), conditions, and actions (e.g. adjust a setting, send a notification).
 These automations are validated in real-time on the frontend and stored via the API with all their components.
-An external script then fetches these automations via the RESTful API and manages their execution on connected devices.
+An external script then fetches these automations via the REST API and manages their execution on connected devices.
 -   **Internationalization**: The application supports multiple languages in its user interface.
 The frontend uses i18next (with react-i18next) for managing translations, while the Laravel backend uses standard PHP-based localization files (e.g., mail.php returning associative arrays of translation strings).
 By default, English and Czech are available (with Czech as the primary locale), and additional languages can be added easily.
 All dates and numbers are formatted according to the active locale, leveraging libraries such as date-fns for date localization.
 -   **Responsive Modern UI**: Built as a single-page application with React 19 and Tailwind CSS, the frontend provides a responsive and snappy user interface.
 Users can access the system from desktops, tablets, or smartphones with a consistent experience.
-The UI includes dashboards for at-a-glance status, detailed device control panels and real-time charts.
+The UI includes dashboards for at-a-glance status, detailed device control panels and charts.
 It also supports dark mode and theme customization (via Tailwind and utility libraries).
 -   **Reliability & Security**: The application is built on a modern stack (Laravel 11 and React), providing a robust and secure foundation.
 The backend leverages Laravel’s built-in security mechanisms, including protection against SQL injection, XSS, and CSRF.
 Authentication is managed through Laravel Sanctum, using strong password hashing algorithms and optional 2FA support.
 All API interactions require either an authenticated session or an access token, ensuring strict access control and maintaining the integrity of all client–server communication.

 ## Tech Stack